lancedb/lancedb/docs/src/basic.md

 This section covered the very basics of using LanceDB.
 If you're learning about vector databases for the first time, you may want to read the page on [indexing](concepts/index_ivfpq.md) to get familiar with the concepts.

 If you've already worked with other vector databases, you may want to read the [guides](guides/tables.md) to learn how to work with LanceDB in more detail.

+[^1]: The `vectordb` package is a legacy package that is  deprecated in favor of `@lancedb/lancedb`.
+The `vectordb` package will continue to receive bug fixes and security updates until September 2024.
+We recommend all new projects use `@lancedb/lancedb`.
+See the [migration guide](migration.md) for more information.